JohnBlue-firm/Concurrency_By_ProducerConsumer/README.md

   * ***add_one and multiple_two***: perform x + 1 / perform x * 2
   * ***main function***: initializes the buffers and locks, creates the threads, and use signal to implement timeout mechanism.

+\
+Notes:
++  use - 1 as stop signal
++ prevent to release lock under timeout
++ timmer + cancel thread